10nc0/BlueDream/replit.md

 # Your Nyanbook~ 🌈

 ## Overview
 "Your Nyanbook" is a multi-input messaging bridge designed to forward messages from any platform (WhatsApp, Telegram, Twitter/X, SMS, Email) to Discord.
-It features robust authentication, permanent message retention, and a PostgreSQL database.
+It features robust authentication, permanent message retention via Discord threads, and a PostgreSQL database for bridge configuration and routing.
 The project is deployed as a multi-tenant SaaS application where all users access the same instance via a public URL, with each user having an isolated PostgreSQL schema.

 **Key Capabilities:**
 - **Hybrid Input Model:** Supports WhatsApp (with QR login and session management) and Generic Webhooks for various platforms.